EspressoAdvice.comUpdated April 2026

 The design is pure Fellow: minimal, beautiful, and thoughtfully engineered.
 The heat-resistant silicone pad protects the weighing surface from hot cups and portafilters.
 The rechargeable battery and USB-C charging are standard at this price.

-The Tally (without "Pro") offers similar precision at around £85 if you don't need the faster response time.
+The Tally (without "Pro") has similar precision at around £85 if you don't need the faster response time.
 Both are excellent; the Pro just pushes performance further.

 Where it falls short: the price.
 The Timemore at £45 captures 90% of the Tally Pro's functionality at 20% of the price.
 You're paying premium for that final 10% of performance and the Fellow design aesthetic.